 - Internal ear

 There are more than a dozen muscles just for controlling the movement of the ear.
-The ears are very rich with blood vessels and nerves and are highly sensitive.
+The ears are very rich with blood vessels and nerves that are highly sensitive.
 In many occasions, excessive scratching or head shaking can lead to damaging a blood vessel which can result in filling the ear flap with blood.
 This condition needs to be corrected surgically.

 When a dog has an ear infection it is very noticeable.
 There are 3 types of ear infection in dogs: otits externa, otitis media, and otitis interna, affecting different types of the ear.
 Sometimes, infections can spread to multiple parts of the dog’s ear.